arealclimber/simple-banking-system-demo/README.md

 ## ⭐Overview

-This project demonstrates a production-ready banking system with complete **interactive API documentation via Swagger UI**.
+This project demonstrates a production-ready banking system with complete **interactive API documentation via Swagger UI** and **automated CI/CD pipeline**.
 You can test all endpoints directly from your browser at `http://localhost:3000/api` after starting the server.

 ### Technical Highlights